Содержание:

 ✍ Algorithm:

-: File → New → Project/Solution → Console Application. - In the Solution Explorer window find a file
+Lesson_3Lab2: File → New → Project/Solution → Console Application. - In the Solution Explorer window find a

-is active in the Solution Explorer window. - Place your cursor immediately after the open curly brace in the
+L3Lab2.csis active in the Solution Explorer window. - Place your cursor immediately after an open curly brace of the

 - Create an outer